-CA-B.1 Scope (solo and consolidated)
+CA-B.1 Scope

-All Bahraini Islamic bank licensees are required to measure and apply capital charges with respect to their credit risk, operational risk and market risks capital requirements.
+CA-B.1.1 All Bahraini Islamic bank licensees are required to measure and apply capital charges with respect to their credit risk, operational risk and market risks capital requirements.

 Rules in this Module are applicable to Bahraini Islamic bank licensees on both a solo (i.e. including their foreign branches) and on a consolidated group basis as described below.
 The applicable ratios and methodology are described in this Chapter and Chapters CA-1 and CA-2 for solo and consolidated CAR calculation.
-Module PCD includes additional details on consolidation and deduction methodologies.